 Keith was preceded in death by his parents, three brothers-in-law, a son-in-law, Joey Bohlman, and his beloved and only son, Corey Joseph Allen, who undoubtedly welcomed his father to heaven, making the transition easier.

-Cremation was chosen, and a graveside service will be held this summer, as Keith will be interred with his son at Old Union United Methodist Cemetery near Orangeville.
+Cremation was chosen, and a graveside service will be held at 1:00 p.m., Friday, September 22, at Old Union United Methodist Cemetery near Orangeville.

 Chastain Funeral Home & Cremation Center has been entrusted with arrangements.